How Seagate SSDs Fail

 Why did my Seagate FireCuda 530 suddenly die after a Windows update?

 The FireCuda 530 running firmware version SU6SM005 has a documented bug that causes catastrophic write speed degradation, system crashes, and complete BIOS disappearance.
 This failure often coincides with Windows updates that trigger sustained write activity.
 Seagate released firmware SU6SM100 to prevent the issue, but the update requires the drive to still accept write commands.
-If the FireCuda 530 has already entered the panic state, SeaTools and Samsung Magician won't see it.
+If the FireCuda 530 has already entered the panic state, SeaTools won't see it.
 Board-level repair to stabilize the controller hardware is the recovery path.

 Is the Seagate IronWolf 125 SSD more reliable than the BarraCuda?